gokulkrishh/how-it-works/src/pages/posts/event-loop/index.md

 I want to thank [Philip Roberts](https://twitter.com/philip_roberts) for creating [loupe](http://latentflip.com/loupe) an awesome tool to visualize how event loops work.

-For the sake of this post i have skipped writing about **micro tasks** in event loop.
+For the sake of this post I have skipped writing about **micro tasks** in event loop.
 For more [read here](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/).

 Thanks for reading it so far.
 See ya in the next post.